What is Happening to the USA? My Thoughts.

 For those of you who CAN remember, do you recollect that day?
 What about September 12?
 We seemed to all become ONE America.
 Certainly, flying an American flag in our front yards was an easy way to show our patriotism, but we did it.
 We did it because we were unsure what else to do.
 Many young people enlisted, many wrote songs, and still others vowed to not take their lives for granted and do good things.

 Years ago, I took the Stephen Covey course, The 7 Habits of Highly Effective People.
 One of those habits stands out for me today.
 It is seek first to understand, then to be understood.
-We all fall short of that philosophy, but I beckon us to do better, to be better.
+We all fall short of that philosophy, but I ask us to do better, to be better.
 Because we disagree on a topic doesn’t mean one side is wrong and the other side is right.
 Seldom are things black and white.
 We all have life events that affect our thinking.
 Putting everyone in the same category because we choose to do something or not to do something is wrong and unfair, in my humble opinion.

 Today, I am struggling with people putting me in a specific category who know nothing about my situation.
 Sadly, I haven’t said anything to those individuals because I have seen their responses on social media about similar topics and I truly believe they will judge me because they are not willing to listen to my side of the story, so I remain quiet.